-We live in a world that’s constantly reminding women that they have to have kids by a certain time – you know before their “biological clock” expires.
+We live in a world that’s constantly reminding women that they have to have kids by a certain time – you know, before their “biological clock” expires.
 We’re constantly reminded that we have this small window of time and opportunity.

-I can’t tell you how many smart, strong, professional, and successful women in their 30’s I’ve met or I’m friends with, who are completely stressed by the possibility that they may not be able to have kids one day.
+I can’t tell you how many smart, strong, professional, and successful women in their 30’s I’ve met or I’m friends with who are completely stressed by the possibility that they may not be able to have kids one day.
 I don’t judge them at all – I get it.
 The pressure is real.
 In fact, I’m not even going to pretend I don’t have the desire to one day procreate.
-I’m just saying, I don’t want it to run my life decisions.
+I’m just saying; I don’t want it to run my life decisions.
 I won’t settle into relationships or speed up relationships with men out of this urgency to get married and reproduce.

-But even the writer himself admits today, that he probably wouldn’t write this article the same today, mainly because men also have “a limit on their fertility.”
+But even the writer himself admits today that he probably wouldn’t write this article the same today, mainly because men also have “a limit on their fertility.”

 “But I don’t have any problem with the piece,” he told a Washington Post writer in 2016.
 “It’s just a biological fact.”

 Sure, fertility may not affect men the same way it affects women, but men can’t just have kids at any age.
-It might not be spoken about enough, but a man’s fertility does in fact decline with age, which would mean they technically have a “biological clock” too.
+It might not be spoken about enough, but a man’s fertility does, in fact, decline with age, which would mean they technically have a “biological clock,” too.

 I don’t meet men expressing regret over casual relationships, flings, or failed committed relationships because they didn’t result in a child.
 In other words, you don’t typically meet men who run their love lives based on their “biological clock.”
 In fact, most of the single 30-something and 40-something-year-old men I meet aren’t stressing over finding their match or whether or not they’ll ever experience fatherhood.
 Most of them are living their lives, confident that marriage and fatherhood will eventually happen to them.

 I’m not saying I won’t one day decide to be more proactive.
 I’m not even saying I’ll feel the same way I feel today when I’m 35.
-I’m just saying that right now at 31, I refuse to treat my body like a ticking time bomb.
-I will not settle and make desperate decisions in my dating life just to up my chances of becoming a mom.
-My value is not based on whether or not I experience motherhood and my happiness certainly does not revolve around it.
+I’m just saying that right now, at 31, I refuse to treat my body like a ticking time bomb.
+I will not settle and make desperate decisions in my dating life to up my chances of becoming a mom.
+My value is not based on whether or not I experience motherhood, and my happiness certainly does not revolve around it.